mmolimar/kafka-connect-fs/docs/source/config_options.rst

   * Default: ``false``
   * Importance: medium

-``policy.regexp``
-  Regular expression to filter files from the FS.

-  * Type: string
-  * Importance: high

 ``policy.<policy_name>.<policy_property>``
-  This represents the custom properties you can include based on the policy class specified.
+  This represents custom properties you can include based on the policy class specified.

-  * Type: depending on the policy.
+  * Type: based on the policy.
-  * Importance: depending on the policy.
+  * Importance: based on the policy.

 ``policy.fs.<fs_property>``
   Custom properties to use for the FS.

-  * Type: depending on the FS.
+  * Type: based on the FS.
-  * Importance: depending on the FS.
+  * Importance: based on the FS.

 ``file_reader.class``
   File reader class to read files from the FS (must implement